junxit/us-congress-bills-116/metadata.md

 - 2019-09-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Intelligence (Permanent Select), and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-09-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Intelligence (Permanent Select), and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-09-12 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Intelligence (Permanent Select), and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-10-30 — Committee Consideration and Mark-up Session Held.
+- 2019-10-30 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2019-12-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-12-03 — Considered as unfinished business. (consideration: CR H9209)
+- 2019-12-03 — Considered under suspension of the rules. (consideration: CR H9201-9208)
+- 2019-12-03 — DEBATE - The House proceeded with forty minutes of debate on S. 178.
+- 2019-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-03 — Mr. Sires moved to suspend the rules and pass the bill, as amended.
+- 2019-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 1 (Roll no. 644). (text: CR H9201-9203)
+- 2019-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 1 (Roll no. 644).(text: CR H9201-9203)